We have a white kitchen and blue island combination in our home – and it recently got a few updates! A refreshed post is overdue around here.

 Our Downing Table:

-We love our new downing table and how it looks in our blue and white kitchen!
+We love our new downing table and how it looks in our blue and white kitchen, and we got new end chairs shortly after to break up all the white.
 Guys- it is truly just as gorgeous as it is in the catalog (or store, if you’re lucky enough to live close to a brick and mortar).

-I just use natural wipes or a little water, and gentle soap if necessary.
+Overall it looks great.
+I just use natural wipes or a little water on the table, and gentle soap if necessary.

 Those blue and white planters are so cute!
 They come in a set of 3 from Amazon!